RichardRed0x/politeia-digest/issue-031.md

 This proposal requests $46,000 to continue (previous [proposal](https://proposals.decred.org/proposals/3c02b677462d6d22d61bf786798e975b38df7a203c2467429d4ec91f75ef0c40)) the pandemic-attenuated activities of the Latam team for 6 months.
 It provides an in depth account of the concluding phase, which saw all events being cancelled.
 The Latam team have paid deposits up front for some events, which will be carried over to whenever the event can resume.
 The proposal reports spending of $82,072.38, which is $10K over the first proposal's budget of $72K.
 A version of the proposal on [GitHub](https://gist.github.com/3lian/4f33c0133d5fb4dc3db6114fa32bc13e) has tables with detailed breakdowns of spending on the proposal.

 The Latam team have shifted focus to online activities, and for the next phase plan to focus on the creation of a number of Spanish media products: a monthly translation of Decred Journal and video version, 2 monthly #HablemosDecred community calls, 2 monthly crypto 101 shows and 1 monthly ad-hoc panel.
 Other areas of focus going forward are public relations and enhancing Decred's presence in Spanish crypto media, as well as developer recruitment, academic awareness and user support.
+The proposal team have put out a [video](https://www.youtube.com/watch?v=2VNZKWA5Bdg) about the proposal.

+Comments on the proposal are almost universally positive, except one that points to relatively flat social media metrics and calls shenanigans.

 ## Rejected proposals